To configure prerequisites

 symbolic link

-.
+/etc/neutron/plugin.inipointing to the ML2 plug-in configuration file,/etc/neutron/plugins/ml2/ml2_conf.ini.
 If this symbolic link does not exist, create it using the following command:

 # ln -s /etc/neutron/plugins/ml2/ml2_conf.ini /etc/neutron/plugin.ini